 A complaint can be made on behalf of a child (under age 18) if the child is unable to make the complaint themselves.
 NHS organisations must not consider a complaint made on behalf of a child unless they are sure that the child is unable to complain themselves.
 They must inform you in writing if they make this decision and tell you why.

 Can I complain about something that happened in the past?

 It depends how long ago it happened.
 You should make your complaint within 12 months of the incident happening or within 12 months of you realising you had something to complain about.
 NHS organisations are allowed to waive this time limit if there are good reasons why you could not complain earlier, for example if you were too ill to complain at the time.

 I had an operation in a private hospital.
 Can I complain to the NHS?

 It depends.
 If the NHS paid for your operation in a private hospital, you can complain to the NHS.
 If you paid for your treatment yourself, or through private medical insurance, you cannot complain to the NHS.
 The private hospital will have its own complaints procedure that you should follow.

 I want to sue the surgeon who operated on me.
 How do I go about it?

-You will need to take legal action if you want to make a claim for compensation.
+You would need to take legal action if you want to make a claim for compensation.
 The NHS Complaints Procedure does not deal with these cases.
-You can find details of local specialist solicitors by contacting Legal Aid or the Law Society.
+You can obtain details about accessing specialist solicitors by contacting Action Against Medical Accidents (AvMA) or the Law Society.